TheMaryK/Shopping_Trends_EXCEL/README.md

 3. Just 27% of the customers are Subscribers, Infact, none of the female customers subscribe.
 4. 43% of the customers have taken advantage of the promo code so far.
 Again, none of the female customers are part of these 47%.
 5. All the payment methods are being utilized very well by the customers.
-6. Customers love free shipping but other shipping methods are not laggong either.
+6. Customers love free shipping but other shipping methods are not lagging either.
 7. Clothing remains the best seller.
 8. Fall tops seasonal spending trend.